flutter/website/src/content/tools/devtools/deep-links.md

 ---

 :::note
-The deep link validator was added to DevTools in Flutter SDK 3.19.
-It currently works only for Android, but will be expanded to cover iOS in a future release.
+As of release 3.27, the deep link validator tool works for _both_ Android and iOS.

 To see a demo of the deep link validator, check out the Google I/O 2024 video,